FilippoCastellani/CaVe/README.md

 #### Non-linear filter:

 This filter is a modified version of the sigmoid function.
-This function is used to enhance the contrast of the image in order to make the lesion more visible.
+This function is used to enhance the contrast of the image in order to make the lesion more "visible" and hence easier to segment for the algorithm.

 $$
     Def: